therealnicoroshi/modlist/README.md

 [Wabbajack License](https://github.com/wabbajack-tools/wabbajack/blob/main/LICENSE.txt)

-Support will be provided for non-modified installations of the list via the Discord server
+Support will be provided for non-modified installations of the mod list via the Discord server

 [Discord Invite Link](https://discord.gg/kHehbzuFZ4)

+### *We will only support legally purchased copies of the game*

- ## Recommended Minimum Hardware:
+ # Recommended Minimum Hardware:

 Absolute minimum if using every provided option for optimization is: